ECLIPSE (Heart Disease) - Clinical Trial

 Who Can Participate in the Study?

-- Diagnosed with heart disease with severe calcification of the arteries
+- Are diagnosed with heart disease with severe calcification of the arteries

 - Need treatment of your calcified arteries in the cardiac cath lab